 Bundeena has close to 2000 residents and is bounded by Port Hacking and the Royal National Park.
 Road access is through the park.
 For me, the ferry is part of the adventure.
 Standing outside in the bow of the ferry, the air is nippy and others retreat inside.
 I stay, enjoying the freshness and wind in my hair.

-Fancy double storied waterfront houses with boatsheds line the shore.
+Fancy double storied waterfront houses with old stone boatsheds line the shore.
 Hundreds of boats and yachts are moored in the bay.
 A catamaran sets out for a day on the water.
 A cormorant comes up for air nearby and then dives underwater again.